mobily-enterprises/simpleschema/README.md

     if( typeof( r ) === 'string' ) p.errors.push( { field: p.fieldName, message: r, mustChange: true } );

 If the object has a field that is not in the schema, it will add an error for that field in `errors`.

+Note: in some cases, you want to define a schema, and then want to `apply()` to it with some exceptions.
+For example, you might want to `apply()` to a new record, which doesn't yet have an ID.
+In this case you would:

+    // Do schema cast and check for a new record self.schema.apply(  body, errors, { notRequired: [ '_id' ], skipCast: [ '_id' ]  } );

 ## Cleaning up